chewett/RaspberryPiCluster/12_abstracting_slave_code/README.md

 The next tutorial will focus on ...

 The full details for
-[Tutorial 12 - Automatic Start with rc.local is available on my blog](
+[Tutorial 13 - xxxxxxxxxxxxxx is available on my blog](

 )